michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw4.md

 ## Acknowledgments
-This assignment is based on homework assignments by Prof. Hyeju Jang and Prof. Diane Litman.
+Part 1 of this assignment is based on homework assignments by Prof. Hyeju Jang and Prof. Diane Litman.